microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 ## for..of support

-TypeScript 1.5 adds support to for..of loops on arrays for ES3/ES5 as well as full support for Iterators for ES6.
+TypeScript 1.5 adds support to ES6 for..of loops on arrays for ES3/ES5 as well as full support for Iterator interfaces when targetting ES6.

 **Example:**